PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 WHEN combinations have been selected on the list and the user clicks to the bulk action THEN it opens the bulk action modal

+The bulk action is enabled when the user selects one product combination from the list.
-- **Bulk action** - Modal
+- **Bulk action** - Dropdown -
+	- Edit %s combination - %s number of combination selected
+	- Delete %s combinations - %s number of combination deleted If the user clicks on Delete %s combinations then it displays the Progress-Bar- Modal (title: Deleting combinations), the product is deleted and the list refreshed.

-	All sections by default are collapsed.
+If the user clicks on Edit %s combination then it displays Bulk actions Modal All sections by default are collapsed.
 Press them to collapse and collapse them.
+- **Bulk action** - Modal:
 	- **Stock** - Section
 		* **Stocks** - Delta Quantity input
 		* **Stock location** - Text input